Fariba-Kamani/rockScissorsPaperLizardSpock/README.md

     * The rules box title on the left hand-side

-    * The close icon on the right hand-side, works as a closing button, can be selected and closed with both mouse and tab key, added hover effect for desktop screens
+    * The close icon on the right hand-side, works as a closing button, can be closed with both mouse click and the Enter key, added hover effect for desktop screens

       ![The rules box header](assets/images/rules-box-header.png)